 April showers bring May… wait.
 Isn't it June right now?
 Yup.
 And it's been raining for 40 days and 40 nights straight.
 Well, practically.
 Maybe more like four.
 All I know is that I'm totally sick of it.
 This isn't what June is supposed to be all about.
 I do, however, have to admit that there's nothing quite so awesome as falling asleep with the windows open, a cool breeze blowing in, and the rain pouring down.
 Can anyone explain to me why the sound of rain is so relaxing?
 I just wish that darn rain would quit it come 6:00 a.m.
 Why hasn't Mother Nature picked up on mankind's schedule just yet?
 Come on, lady.

 I profess my love for summer fruits quite often here.
 But I sometimes neglect the vegetable.
-Well, those days are done and today I’m recognizing spring asparagus.
+Well, those days are done and today I'm hereby recognizing spring asparagus.
 Its season is short, but joyous.
-And while people often serve asparagus as a side dish; they often don’t remember to add it to spring salads.
+And while people often serve asparagus as a side dish; they don't generally remember to add it to spring salads.
 It adds a little kick of nutrition and a whole boost of flavor wherever it goes.
-Go on my salad and then get in my belly
+Go on my salad and then get in my belly, thank you very much.

 When I took a brunch class at Stonewall Kitchen (my happy place!) several months back, this is one of the salads we made.
 We loved it and so, when it came time to celebrate my brother-in-law, Adam's birthday, I decided to make it again, with a few adaptions in place.
 He's not a big "salad person," but still likes his vegetables.
 So, we can simply call this recipe "platter of vegetables," instead of a homemade salad with fresh produce!
 Nobody will be any wiser.
 Right??